godotengine/godot-docs/classes/class_interpolatedcamera.rst

 **Inherits:** :ref:`Camera<class_Camera>` **<** :ref:`Spatial<class_Spatial>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Camera which moves toward another node.
+*Deprecated.* Camera which moves toward another node.

 Description
 -----------

-InterpolatedCamera is a :ref:`Camera<class_Camera>` which smoothly moves to match a target node's position and rotation.
+*Deprecated (will be removed in Godot 4.0).* InterpolatedCamera is a :ref:`Camera<class_Camera>` which smoothly moves to match a target node's position and rotation.

 If it is not :ref:`enabled<class_InterpolatedCamera_property_enabled>` or does not have a valid target set, InterpolatedCamera acts like a normal Camera.